exoplatform/exo-documentation/docs/UserWallet.rst

 |image3|

-Once your password is set, your wallet is created but you will not be allowed to execute transactions (such as purchases in the store or sending tokens fro. the wallet) until an administrator approves it.
+Once your password is set, your wallet is created but you will not be allowed to execute transactions (such as purchases in the store or sending tokens from the wallet) until an administrator approves it.
 Nevertheless, the The wallet interface remains available.

 |image1|